SQL Server List Tables¶

 |---|---|---|---|---|

-| timeout | True | INT | Maximum time in seconds to wait for the operation to complete. | 60 |
+| timeout | False | INT | Maximum time in seconds to wait for the operation before timing out. | 60 |

-| schema | True | STRING | Database schema name to list tables from. | dbo |
+| schema | True | STRING | Name of the database schema to list tables from. | dbo |

 Outputs¶